MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Codeunit.RUN-Function--Codeunit-.md

  Codeunit.RUN\(CODEUNIT::"\<*codeunit name*\>", *RecVariable*\)

- If the codeunit that you specify does not exist, then a run\-time error occurs.
+ If the codeunit that you specify does not exist, then a run-time error occurs.

- If you run the codeunit with a record from a table other than the one it is associated with in the [TableNo Property](TableNo-Property.md) of the codeunit, then a run\-time error occurs.
+ If you run the codeunit with a record from a table other than the one it is associated with in the [TableNo Property](TableNo-Property.md) of the codeunit, then a run-time error occurs.

  *Record*
  Type: Record